EsakaK/SEVC/README.md

 <details>
   <summary><font size="5">2.
 Prepare test datasets</font></summary><br>

-For testing the RGB sequences, we use [FFmpeg]](https://github.com/FFmpeg/FFmpeg) to convert original YUV 420 data to RGB data.
+For testing the RGB sequences, we use [FFmpeg](https://github.com/FFmpeg/FFmpeg) to convert the original YUV 420 data to RGB data.

-A recommended structure of dataset is like:
+A recommended structure of the test dataset is like:

 ```
 test_datasets/